heidiwik/az204-code-examples/LinkListTool/LinkListTool.App/README.md

 This application calls a Azure Function to process and store links in Azure Table Storage.
 Add function URL to `appsettings.json` file.

-## LinkList application

-LinkList application consist of four parts:
-- LinkList web application is an application designed to provide additional information for the AZ-204 course by managing and storing links
-- LinkListTool web application is an application that provides the functionality to add links to database using web application
-- LinkListTool function processes links submitted through the application's form and stores them in Azure Table Storage
-- LinkListTool Azure table storage is a storage account that stores links submitted through the application's form

 ## Getting Started

 To get started with this Blazor project, follow these steps: